 This guide is designed to give communities a feel for how Community Inclusion Currencies (CICs) work.
 You will find out more information about what a CIC is and what kind of community support is needed.
 This guide gives enough background for you to know if you need to go back to one of those steps, but it does not cover them in full.
-The exercises give examples of some of the core issues that communities need to cover, but every instance is slightly different, so it's important to understand that using this guide is simply an introduction.
-The guide also does not cover next steps or the technical requirements for implementing a CIC.
+It also does not cover next steps or the technical requirements for implementing a CIC.

 If your community has already begun using a CIC such as Sarafu, you may want to do these exercises in order to better use Sarafu in the community or before issuing a local CIC.
-Sarafu includes excellent tracking and reporting mechanisms which can help guide you as to what exercises are most relevant to your community specifically.
-Grassroots Economics can help you interpret these statistics so you can pre-empt any problems that may arise by keeping track of the usage as it is really happening.